 updating the national child protection guidance would be brought to a conclusion before other policies are progressed.

-We recommend that it is explicit, either in the Bill or accompanying documentation, that in provision of forensic medicals to 16 & 17 year olds child protection remains a paramount consideration, and in the exercise of professional judgment about whether significant harm has been experienced (or is at risk of being experienced) communication with social work and police will likely be necessary.
+We recommend that it is explicit, either in the Bill or accompanying documentation, that in the provision of forensic medicals to 16 & 17-year-olds child protection remains a paramount consideration and in the exercise of professional judgment about whether significant harm has been experienced (or is at risk of being experienced) communication with social work and police will likely be necessary.
 The benefit of

 such a discussion would be to situate the information about the young person’s experience in context, enabling a better understanding and assessment of risk and need.

-Finally, while we understand that the focus of this Bill is tightly defined to sexual abuse, other forms of abuse (such as physical abuse and neglect) also involve for medical examinations / investigation, and the need for effective coordination is essential.
+Finally, while we understand that the focus of this Bill is tightly defined to sexual abuse, other forms of abuse (such as physical abuse and neglect) also involve for medical examinations/investigations, and the need for effective coordination is essential.
 Other medical examinations are currently provided for through the National Health Service (Scotland) Act 1978 and a Memorandum of Understanding between

 physical abuse and other urgent health needs; that holistic assessment must be available to all children, including those who are 16 & 17 and self-refer under these Bill’s provisions.